Pop Art - A Global Snapshot: from Hirst to Kusama

 Though lesser well-known than Hirst or Koons, Philip Colbert is a very successful contemporary Scottish pop artist who works across the mediums of painting, sculpture, furniture, design, and clothing.
 Through an alter ego he adopts, (known simply as ‘The Lobster’), Colbert mixes elements of art movements from centuries ago alongside everyday symbols of contemporary culture to create strange yet captivating and unique pieces.

 Taking Screw Hunt (2020) for example, the Lobster figure is depicted holding a shield from a Marvel comic book amongst emojis and other pop culture characters within a composition that resembles those of more traditional history paintings.
 In doing this, Colbert might be attempting to quite literally ‘paint over’ these works of the past.
-Unlike those traditional works (which were fixed on only traditional aesthetics and subject matters which high society and the art world deemed ‘aesthetically pleasing and acceptable’), Colbert delivers this strong, disruptive and confident aesthetic whilst using these traditional compositions.
-Through this symbolism, he therefore helps to elevate the status of these works, and show them as worthy of the same level of respect and significance as the history paintings he bears reference to, which are so well accepted by the art world, and featured in the art history books.
+Unlike those traditional works (which were fixed on only traditional aesthetics and subject matters that high society and the art world deemed ‘aesthetically pleasing and acceptable’), Colbert delivers this strong, disruptive and confident aesthetic whilst using these traditional compositions.
+Through this symbolism, he therefore helps to elevate the status of these works and show them as worthy of the same level of respect and significance as the history paintings he bears reference to, which are so well accepted by the art world, and featured in the art history books.

-Another theme that frequently features in Colbert’s works, which looks to the future rather than the past, are his ideas around ‘the saturation of the digital space’.
+Another theme that frequently features in Colbert’s works, which looks to the future rather than the past, is his ideas around ‘the saturation of the digital space’.
 Colbert’s fascination with the possibility of a fully digitised human dystopia runs wild in his work LOBSTEROPOLIS CITY, a digital exhibition showcasing the ‘metaverse’ of Decentraland, a virtual world that is owned and created by its users

 • Yayoi Kusama (Japan)